Webhooks

 To trust the source of the message you'll need to match the signature by creating a hash of the body and API_SECRET_KEY in your server and comparing.

-We provide an example webhook implementation that you can copy for your needs, this is found in the postman documentation and the implemented handler is on github for inspiration.
+We provide an example webhook implementation that you can copy for your needs, this is found in the and the for inspiration.

 The route of the webhook for the project is /api/webhook.